cosflow/cosflow/README.md

 ### About Me

-**Education:** Last Course of the Doble Major in Computer Science and Business Administration at the Universidad de Salamanca.
+**Education** Last course of Computer Science and Business Administration at the USAL.
 <br>
-**Interests:** Embedded Software, Robotics, Drones and Low-Level Programming.
-Curious abot Firmware.
+**Current Interests and Career Perspective**
+ · Embedded Software.
+ · Robotics.
+ · Drones.
+ · Low-Level Programming and Firmware.
 <br>
-**Skills:** Fast learning, adaptability to new working environments, efficient communication and a great eagerness to learn about what I like.
+**Skills** Fast learning, adaptability to new working environments, efficient communication and a great eagerness to learn about what I like.
 <br>

 ## Technologies